Ayms/torrent-live/README.md

 To install torrent-live:

-Go in the directory where you want it to be installed and:
+Go in the directory where you want to install it:

 	npm install torrent-live

+Note: if you fork torrent-live then run ``npm install`` to get all the dependencies.

 Or